yangakandeni/fitness-tracker/README.md

 # Fitness Tracker (console app)

-## This is a python console app for an assignment
+## This is a python program for a fitness tracker app

 ### RUN PROGRAM